Cluster configuration and node management

 To handle large traffic, some of the system variables need to be tuned.
 Number one on that list is the maximum number of file descriptors which often is set to 1024.
 Each MongooseIM connection consumes ~1 file descriptor, so the default value will not suffice for larger installations - when it is exceeded, emfile errors will appear in logs.

-In the example below we set limits for a mongooseim
+In the example below we set limits for a mongooseim user.

-To increase the limit the following entries should be added in /etc/security/limits.conf
+To increase the limit the following entries should be added in /etc/security/limits.conf:

-1 2 |
+1 2 | |

-vm.args
+vm.args file¶

 This file contains Erlang options used when starting the VM.

-is the path to a MongooseIM release
+It is located in REL_ROOT/etc/vm.args where REL_ROOT is the path to a MongooseIM release

-if you build MongooseIM from source).
+(ie. _build/prod/rel/mongooseim if you build MongooseIM from source).

-When using an SSL/TLS connection we advise to increase ERL_MAX_PORTS
+When using an SSL/TLS connection we advise to increase ERL_MAX_PORTS to 350000.

 This value specifies how many ports (files, drivers, sockets etc) can be used by the Erlang VM.